How Child Support Payments Are Calculated

 The federal Child Support Enforcement Act has required all states to implement child support guidelines since 1992, but states have the right to choose which they'll use.
 All states have adopted one of three different formulas, called models, to determine the appropriate amount of child support payments for each family.

 The formulas apply equally to all parents who apply for child support within the state.

 The Income Shares Model

 The income shares model is based on the assumption that children should receive the same financial support from their parents as they would have enjoyed if their parents had remained together.
 The incomes of both parents are included in the calculations.
-Forty states used this formula as of 2019.
+Forty-one states used this formula as of 2020.

 Calculations begin with how much it costs to raise a child in that particular jurisdiction.
 Assuming the cost is $1,000 a month per child, the court would then divide this number by the parents' combined incomes.
 Mom would be responsible for $600 a month if she earns 60% of their combined incomes, while Dad would be responsible for $400 a month if he earns 40%.